AzizaSuleyman/azizasuleyman.github.io/_pages/people.md

 ---
 #### We are looking for new team members
 If you want to join our efforts to build completely new hybrid quantum platforms to use entangled for applicaitons in quanutm computing, networks and sensing.
-Get in touch with [Argon Pro docs](https://demos.creative-tim.com/argon-design-system-pro/docs/1.0/getting-started/overview.html) can be used.

----

 {% include components/headers/contact.html %}